paramm-team/pybamm-param/docs/index.rst

 Quickstart
 =========================
-PyBaMM is available on GNU/Linux, MacOS and Windows.
+pybamm-param is available on GNU/Linux, MacOS and Windows.

 Using pip
 ----------